Lycanx4/IntroOct2024/notes/day-1-review.md

 -UI is for user interaction (i.e visual elements on screen, forms, buttons, etc.)
 -API is for system to system interaction.
+-Both of them are client for a service.

 What are some benefits of exposing a service's interface using the HTTP Protocol?